pnp/List-Formatting/view-samples/flight-info/README.md

 ## Summary

 This example transforms list items into cards formatted with flight information layouts.
 To ensure the view functions correctly, make sure all specified columns are included.
-You can find the flight icon in the assets folder, referenced in the JSON from the Site Assets library.
-Update the link if the icon is relocated.
+The icons are referenced from Office UI Fabric library (https://uifabricicons.azurewebsites.net/)

 ![screenshot of the sample](./assets/screenshot.png)